The information on this page looks at how stopping smoking can reduce your risk of a stroke, and offers tips and advice about quitting.

 If you feel that low mood or anxiety is affecting you, or if you take medication for anxiety or depression, contact your GP.
 They can help make sure you get the help and support you need.

 Stay active and eat well

-Try to follow healthy diet advice like having plenty of vegetables and fruit, and reducing salt and sugar.
+Try to follow healthy diet advice like having plenty of vegetables and fruit, and reduce salt and sugar.
 Have healthy snacks ready if you crave sweet food.
 Things like fresh fruit, nuts and vegetable sticks are good.
-If you’re eating more than usual, try to keep your portion sizes small.
-Keep using any stop smoking treatment regularly, as cravings can make you eat more.
+If you're eating more than usual, try to keep your portion sizes small.
+Keep using any stop-smoking treatment regularly, as cravings can make you eat more.

 Medication and stop-smoking aids

 There are several different types of medicine and stop-smoking aids that can help you stop smoking.
 Speak to your doctor, pharmacist or the advisor at your local stop smoking service about which type of treatment is most suitable for you.

 Nicotine replacement therapy (NRT) including patches, gum, lozenges, microtabs, inhalators and nasal sprays.

 NRT steadily releases nicotine into your bloodstream without you having to inhale cigarette smoke.
 Using NRT helps to relieve smoking withdrawal symptoms, such as cravings, restlessness and irritability.
 After setting a stop date, you can start on your chosen NRT.
 You might use more than one type at the same time, such as a long-acting type, plus a fast-acting kind to deal with cravings.